apache/spark/docs/mllib-clustering.md

 **Examples**

-In the following, we show code snippets to demonstrate how to use PIC in MLlib.
+In the following, we show code snippets to demonstrate how to use PIC in `spark.mllib`.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">